danieliuspdb/Weather-App/README.md

 npm install
 npm start

-bash
-Copy
-Edit
-node server.js
-Access the app: Navigate to http://localhost:3000 to view the application in your browser.
+Access the app:
+Navigate to http://localhost:3000 to view the application in your browser.